Cougar: In mythology

 The grace and power of the cougar have been widely admired in the cultures of the indigenous peoples of the Americas.
 The Inca city of Cusco is reported to have been designed in the shape of a cougar, and the animal also gave its name to both Inca regions and people.
-The Moche people represented the cougar often in their ceramics.
+The Moche people often represented the cougar in their ceramics.
 The sky and thunder god of the Inca, Viracocha, has been associated with the animal.

-In North America, mythological descriptions of the cougar have appeared in the stories of the Hocąk language ("Ho-Chunk" or "Winnebago") of Wisconsin and Illinois and the Cheyenne, amongst others.
+In North America, mythological descriptions of the cougar have appeared in the stories of the Hocąk language ("Ho-Chunk" or "Winnebago") of Wisconsin and Illinois and the Cheyenne, among others.
 To the Apache and Walapai of the Southwestern United States, the wail of the cougar was a harbinger of death.
 The Algonquins and Ojibwe believe that the cougar lived in the underworld and was wicked, whereas it was a sacred animal among the Cherokee.